Event Details

 Continuous bobbin lace consists of a background mesh that support a diversity of artistic expressions.
 Laces are classified by their grounds in the same way that plants are classified by their flowers.
 Potatoes, eggplants and tomatoes are from Solanaceae family; Chantilly, Blonde and Bucks Point Lace belong to the Tul Point Ground family.
 Meshes are distinct for each type of lace.

-Traditional and contemporary TUL GROUND will be made to a large-scale using T-shit yarn, to teach the basic movements of lace to beginners.
+be made to a large-scale using T-shit yarn, to teach the basic movements of lace to beginners.
 The invisible stitching called Point de Racroc will be taught to join two pieces of Tul together.
-The samplers made can be used for home decoration and for fashion.

 FULL DAY CLASS—5 hours